 The mood during your hour-and-a-half meal is relaxed.
 The chef will ask you where you’re from while casually smoking salmon, and there’s still plenty of time to have a personal moment savoring each piece that’s basted in soy sauce with dollops of wasabi or daikon pickle.
 You’ll get things like chopped toro handrolls, chutoro and otoro nigiri, uni wrapped in sweet shrimp, Japanese scallops, seared A5 miyazaki wagyu topped with caviar, and even a second uni course.

-The $125 price tag might seem like a lot to drop on a solo meal, but think of it like taking yourself out on a date - one where you’ll reach out for a piece of eel instead of someone else’s hand.
+The $180 price tag might seem like a lot to drop on a solo meal, but think of it like taking yourself out on a date, only one where you’ll reach out for a piece of eel instead of someone else’s hand.
 Even if you’re forced to book the ninth lone seat in a sea of couples to get in here, you’ll never feel alone.
 You have 25 delicious courses, a friendly chef, and a surplus of uni to keep you company.